-Patricia C. Rodda is the Visiting Instructor of International Relations at Carroll University in Waukesha, Wisconsin.
+Patricia C. Rodda is the Assistant Professor of Political Science at Carroll University in Waukesha, Wisconsin.
 She teaches international relations, comparative politics, international law, conflict and security and political theory.
 Her research often focuses on vulnerable populations and the challenges they face seeking human rights protections.
-She is currently working on a book manuscript with a co-author focused on the relationship between the protection of women’s rights, especially economic rights and rates of sex trafficking in countries around the world.
+She is currently working on a new book project that investigates the institutions and interests that facilitate or obstruct the adoption of women’s rights in Muslim-majority states.

 Areas of Specialization